aerogear/offix/docs/ref-react-offix-hooks.md

 * `error` - error returned from the mutation (not including offline errors).
 * `hasError` - true when an error occurred.
 * `loading` - true when a mutation is in flight or when an offline mutation hasn't been fulfilled yet.
-* `mutationVariables` - the variables passed to the mutation.
-Only present during an offline mutation.
 * `calledWhileOffline` - true when mutation was called while offline.
-* `offlineChangeReplicated` - true when offline mutation has been successfully fulfilled.
-* `offlineReplicationError` - true when an error happened trying to fulfill an offline mutation `error` will contain the actual error.

 Example: